mesosphere/dcos-docs-site/pages/services/storage/1.0.0/troubleshooting/index.md

      ```

-# I issued a `volume remove` but the command timed out and the volume stays stuck in `REMOVING`
+# I issued a 'volume remove' but the command timed out and the volume stays stuck in 'REMOVING'

 You might see the following error message when issuing the `dcos storage volume remove` command:
 ```